-4.4.4.
-Trapped particles.
-Thus far, our sensitivity study has shown once again that our dominant mode has many properties in common with the KBM, but also has some non-KBM-like properties.
-The fingerprinting analysis in section 4.3 suggested that the non-KBM-like properties might be due to coupling to a ITG or TEM (P.4).
-A further investigation of the dominant mode is presented in figure 10, which shows the growth rate and mode frequency as functions of $k_v \rho_s$ from four GS2 linear simulations: (i) the nominal simulation, (ii) a simulation with hybrid electrons, where the passing electrons are treated adiabatically (i.e. the passing particles have a Maxwellian response to $\delta\phi$ perturbations), while trapped electrons are treated kinetically, (iii) a simulation with adiabatic electrons, and (iv) a simulation with adiabatic ions.
-We note that the hybrid and kinetic electron curves (i.e. (i) and (ii))
+4.4.5.
+Trapped particles Thus far, our sensitivity study has shown once again that our dominant mode has many properties in common with the KBM, but also has some non-KBM-like properties.
+The fingerprinting analysis in §4.3 suggested that the non-KBM-like properties might be due to coupling to a TEM/ITG (P.4).
+A further investigation of the dominant mode is presented in Figure 11, which shows the growth rate and mode frequency as a function of $k_y \rho_s$ from four GS2 linear simulations: (i) the nominal simulation, (ii) a simulation with hybrid electrons, where the passing electrons are treated adiabatically (i.e., the passing particles have a Maxwellian response to $\delta \phi$ perturbations), while trapped electrons are treated kinetically, (iii) a simulation with adiabatic electrons, and (iv) a simulation with adiabatic ions.
+We note that the hybrid and kinetic electron curves (i.e., (i) and (ii)) follow each other closely, although the